Zeiss Victory SF Binoculars

 - Rapid-response focusing: just 1.8 turns of the knob from minimum close focus to infinity

 To be frank, January of 2015 wasn’t the original release date for the Victory SFs.
-They were supposed to have come out last summer.
+Initially, Zeiss meant to release these bincoulars last summer.
 This kind of thing isn’t uncommon in the world of optics manufacturing.
 In this case, it actually provides an opportunity for potential customers.
 Zeiss already allows you to go through an online pre-order process and rewards you with a free personalized, leather-bound birder’s journal for doing so, but only if you buy one!
-If you actually order a Victory SF binocular now, you can save yourself about $350.
+Consequently, if you order these binoculars now, you can save yourself about $350.
 Originally set to cost $2600 for the 8×42 and $2650 for the 10×42, the actual asking price for a Victory SF binocular in January will around $3000.
 But if you order a Victory SF binocular, you can still get it for the original price, saving yourself roughly $350.